 It’s important to be well prepared for your first meeting with a mortgage advisor.
-It’s also important to understand the purpose of the meeting — which is to see if you are eligible for a mortgage and to begin reviewing potential products.
+It’s also important as a first-time buyer to understand the purpose of the meeting — which is to see if you are eligible for a mortgage and to begin reviewing potential products.
 Before you book a mortgage appointment, it’s sensible to make sure your prepared.

 What Happens During the Meeting?

 At the first mortgage meeting, the advisor will ask you about your personal circumstances and expectations.
 They’ll want to know what sort of property you’re looking to buy and how much you can afford to spend on one.
 They’ll also want to review what you earn, your outgoings, your savings, and your credit history.
-With this information, they’ll then be able to present you with a Decision in Principle (DIP), which simply confirms that the lender is willing to grant you a mortgage for said amount, granted all the information you provided is correct.
+With this information, they’ll be ready to go off and do their research before coming back to you in a follow up call.

 While you may be nervous as so much is at stake, you should remember that the person on the other side of the table or phone wants to be able to offer you a decision.
 It’s in their benefit to begin your property search in earnest as this will help them to find the exact mortgage product that suits your needs and circumstances.

-The broker isnt a lender, they’re there to support your application so its improtant to be open and honest – even if its bad, let them know – not waste time.
+The mortgage broker is not a mortgage lender, they’re there to support your application so it’s important to be open and honest – even if it’s bad, let them know – not waste time.

 Different lenders will have their own requirements for how you submit mortgage information to them but the broker will relay this info to you.
 Typically, info that will be requested is the following: